About

 Howdy ;)

-I love french-press brewed coffee, donuts (any baked sweets will do), and I love Minetest.
+Let's see now...
+I do love me some fresh French-press brewed coffee, donuts (any baked sweets will do), and I took a shine to Minetest some years back.

-One day, in the summer of 2012, during my random Internet wanderings of political and economic news, Linux how-tos, and any Linux alternatives to Windows stuff, I came across some strange, free, game called "Minetest".
+Some time ago, back in the summer of 2012, during my random Internet wanderings, I came across some strange, free game called "Minetest".

-"What kind of video game has no time limit, no levels, no 'bosses' to defeat, no score to keep track of, and does not require the reflexes of a hyper-active kid??"
+"What kind of video game has no time limit, no levels, no 'bosses' to kill, no score to keep track of, and does not require the reflexes of a hyper-active teenager??", I thought to myself.

-A couple years have gone by and now I find myself as an admin and server-op of LinuxGaming2.com's Minetest server, "LinuxGaming".
-Miner_48er and I, along with the other admins and moderators, have been working to cultivate LinuxGaming into a unique, stable, and long-term Minetest server.
+A couple years went by and I found myself as an admin and server-op of LinuxGaming2.com's Minetest server, "LinuxGaming2".
+Miner_48er and I, along with the other admins and moderators, worked to cultivate LinuxGaming2 into a unique, stable, and long-term Minetest server.

-"LazyJ" is the name I am recognized by in the Minetest community.
+"LazyJ" is the name I am recognized by in the Luanti community.

 The last name of "Minetest"??

-Well,... in order to have a Google account you have to enter a first and last name so I chose "Minetest" since it was the most relevant.
+Well, in order to have a Google account you have to enter a first and last name, so I chose "Minetest" since it was the most relevant, at the time.
+(Back then "Minetest" was the name of the game, er... engine,... or gaming platform is it now??).

-Like I mentioned earlier, I'm not entirely comfortable with social media but I will throw out a few, little, tidbits about my real self:
+Like I hinted at earlier, I'm not entirely comfortable with social media but I will throw out a few, little, tidbits about my real self:

 • I live in the USA, currently in the home state of Starbuck's and Microsoft;

-• I enjoy coffee so much that I have two different types of moka pots, two sizes of French presses, and an Aeropress;
+• I enjoy coffee; so much so that I have two different types of moka pots, two sizes of French presses, and an Aeropress;

 • of course nothing goes better with coffee than donuts, cakes, cookies, and pie;